gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Figure 4 Fork Instance From Marketplace

-Please provide a unique name in the "New compute node" field for the instance (see the box pointer by the red arrow).
+Please provide a unique name in the "New compute node" field for the instance (see the box pointer by the red arrow in Figure 5).
 Best practices suggest one that is clear, concise, and relevant to the application.
 Click ``Fork`` (in the red-circle) to fork an instance.